modhunter/Probably_NOC_Rotations/README.md

   - Diffuse Magic (/mBM qTfive)
   - Dampen Harm (/mBM qtFive)
 - Multitarget/AOE mode will only engage AOE abilities when both the multitarget toggle is set and there are at least 4 active enemies - this means that you can generally leave multitarget toggled on and not cast Spinning Crane Kick over and over
-- Automatic grapple weapon when the target is disarmable
 - Toggle button for turning on/off automatic targetting while in combat & automatic target switching to next nearest target - this is to allow for high efficiency when needed
 - Purify always at Heavy Stagger and only when shuffle is at least 25% of health with Moderate Stagger
 - Toggle to turn on/off Keg Smash